velartrill/velartrill.github.io/orig/kestrel.md

 Luckily for us, Guards are just as likely to underestimate *their* foes.

-The woman on the right swings at empty air as Bear and I plow into the one on the left.
+The woman on the right swings at thin air as Bear and I plow into the one on the left.
 Guards are strong, but Bear is two hundred _duan_ of finely-toned muscle and I'm moving fast enough that even my shoulder hits hard.
 The demoness topples, cursing as she hits the floor.
 Throwing all his weight and strength onto her elbow, Bear forces her left forearm to the ground, while I grab her right, straining with my enhanced strength to keep her pinned.
 My wristcon screams in alarm, battery bar dropping precipitously as the Guardswoman struggles.
 Together, we're able to hold her down for maybe a second and a half.

 Fortunately, Soshten doesn't waste a fraction of that second.
-Before we even hit the ground I immediately hear the crack of a jawbone shattering and a strangled stream.
+Before we even hit the ground I immediately hear the crack of a jawbone shattering and a strangled scream.
 I don't dare look away to follow the fight, but the sound tells me enough.
 It's exactly as I'd hoped: freed to focus on a single fighter, Soshten's edge in speed lets her thrash the bitch soundly.

 The Guard beneath us wrenches her arm upward with enough force to send me flying.
 Old instincts kick in and I spin in the air, landing almost effortlessly on my feet.
-Newly freed from the pain of my damaged muscles, the maneuver actually feels *exhilarating* again, like God has granted me the briefest glimpse back into those glorious early days before the grim reality of war had the chance to infest our souls.
+Newly freed from the pain of my damaged muscles, the maneuver actually feels *exhilarating* again, like Shuharva has granted me the briefest glimpse back into those glorious early days before the grim reality of war had the chance to infest our souls.

 Five paces away, the Guard is back on her feet as well, moving fast.
 She snaps into focus for a single heartstopping moment as she steadies herself for a skull-shattering blow, her other fist tight around Bear's throat.